Alonso-del-Arte/blackjack/GameRules.md

 ## The rules of blackjack, as I understand them

+This document describes the game as it is usually played in American casinos.
+See [Variants](Variants.md) for variations on the game.

 The concept seems simple enough.
 You make a wager.
 The dealer gives you cards ("hit") until you want no more cards ("stand") or you win by having a score of 21 or you lose by going over 21 ("going bust").